 Asking where you should eat in Detroit is a lot like figuring out who the best Motown singer was.
 Marvin Gaye?
 The Supremes?
 Michael Jackson when he was the most talented child on Earth?
 There are a lot of options to choose from, but luckily that’s where we come in.

 Here’s our guide to where to eat and drink across the Motor City.
 It includes everything from the city’s best coney dogs to where to get Thai food and barbecue in Corktown, along with some great group dinner and date options in between.
 We’ve only scratched the surface, but this is a great start for the next time you’re in Detroit.

 All restaurants featured on The Infatuation are selected by our editorial team.
 The Detroit City Guide is presented by the American Express ® Gold Card.
-Click here to learn more about the benefits you get from paying with a Premier Rewards Gold Card while dining out.
+Click here to learn more about the benefits and rewards you get from paying with the Amex Gold Card while dining out.